13 Tips For Staying Frugal Over Summer

 Clean and fill an empty spray bottle with water, to provide a fresh cool mist in the midday heat.
 Make sure the bottle is thoroughly cleaned – and didn’t used to house anything hazardous!

 NINE: DO MORE PHYSICAL OUTDOOR ACTIVITIES

-Like going for a hike , or to carnivals, instead of the cinema.
-There are usually lots of local summer events and it’s great to support these, rather than spend money elsewhere.
-You could even make some money by selling something at them.
+Like going for a hike, or to a carnival.
+There are usually lots of local summer events to enjoy, and you could even make some money by selling something at them.

 TEN: MAKE AND SELL HOMEMADE CRAFT ITEMS

 If you’ve got a crafty hobby, maybe you could sell some of your makes.
 Craft fairs are a great way to make a little extra money.
-Many schools or churches hold summer fetes, so you could check with your local one.
+Also, many schools and churches hold summer fetes that you could sell at.